tModLoader/tModLoader/PortingNotes_1.4.5.md

   - RecipeGroup.Register merge feature needs to be reworked to look up correct GetPlaceholderItemType and merge missing items with Add instead of Union.
     - Done, but since RecipeGroups no longer have names, the logic currently just checks the 1st item (GetPlaceholderItemType).
   - CraftViaRequest complicates `RecipeItemCreationContext.DestinationStack` I think.
 Removed for compile, restore if possible.
 OnCraftHooks also not hooked up.
     - In theory it can be restored, since the `_pendingCrafts` queue remains on the client, and changes to `Main.mouseItem` are forbidden while a craft is pending.
-Documentation needs to note that the craft could be refunded though, so we likely need `OnCraft` hoook to be in `CraftItem_GrantItem`
+Documentation needs to note that the craft could be refunded though, so we likely need `OnCraft` hoook to be in `CraftItem_GrantItem`.
+We could amend the response packet from the server to send the consumed items, at the cost of quite some bandwidth when rapid crafting
 - ItemSlot flow changed a lot.
 AccCheck no longer exists, replaced by CanEquipAccessoryInSlot?
 - DyeSwap/ModSlotDyeSwap needs new approach
 - Pretty much all OnTileConverted and similar hooks/patches need to be reworked.